jharriga/PCPpipeline/DEMO_PerfConf2025/README.md

+* NOTE
-* NOTE: be sure to make all scripts executable
+* Make all scripts executable 'chmod -R 755 .'
 * Edit OpenMetrics/RFvars.cfg with your Redfish url's and cerdentials
 *